HEALTHCARE COST & UTILIZATION PROJECT

 Return to Contents

-Purchase the NIS
+Purchase the AHRQ HCUP NIS

 Computer Hardware and Software Requirements for Using the NIS